danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

-itself which has to create the objective world; for this world cannot walk into our brain from outside all ready cut and dried through the senses and the openings of their organs.
+itself which has to create the objective world; for this world cannot walk into our brain from outside all ready cut and dried through the senses and the openings of their organs.[^4]

-On this reasoning, the way our eyes are *not* like a lidless jar makes the world they present something produced rather than revealed---as if there were nothing truly outside us to be seen, and the phrase "open eyes" were figurative in being false.
-Schopenhauer's most famous work, *The World as Will and Representation*, similarly begins by treating the eyes as if they were opaque rather than transparent, and the world we see as if it were inside us.
+On this reasoning, the way our eyes are *not* like a lidless jar makes the world we see something produced rather than revealed---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
+Schopenhauer's most famous work, *The World as Will and Representation*, similarly begins by treating the eyes as if they were opaque rather than transparent, and the world we see as if it were inside us:

 > "The world is my representation": this is a truth valid with reference to every living and knowing being, although